 The expected result of a Transition project is that the applicant(s) are ready for the next stage, which can be to: apply for EIC Accelerator (for SMEs, including start-ups or spin-offs), seek other investors or sources of funding, enter licensing or collaboration agreements with third parties, or utilize other routes to market deployment.
 Additionally, projects funded through EIC Transition are eligible to submit an EIC Accelerator proposal via the Fast Track scheme.

-- Deadline: 22 September 2021.
+- Deadlines: 12 April 2023, 27 September 2023.
 After full proposal stage interview rounds will be held approx. 13 weeks after cut-off dates.